tenzir/tenzir/docs/docs/use-vast/ingest/README.md

 as produced by the [json-streaming-logs](https://github.com/corelight/json-streaming-logs) package.
-Unlike stock Zeek JSON logs, where one file contains exactly one log type, the streaming format contains different log event types in a single stream and uses an additional `_path` field to disambiguate the log type.
+Unlike stock Zeek JSON logs, where one file contains exactly one log type, the streaming format contains different log event types multiplexed in a single stream and uses an additional `_path` field to disambiguate the log type.
 For stock Zeek JSON logs, use the existing `import json` with the `--type` option to specify the log type.
+You do not need to specify a type for Zeek TSV, because VAST can infer the type from `#path` comment.

-Here's an example of a typical Zeek `conn.log`:
+Here's an example of a typical Zeek `conn.log` in TSV form:

 ```
 #separator \x09